-In our opinion, based on currently available information, review with outside legal counsel, and consideration of amounts provided for in our consolidated statement of financial condition with respect to these matters, including the matters described below, the ultimate resolution of these matters will not have a material adverse impact on our financial position.
-However, resolution of one or more of these matters may have a material effect on our financial position in any future period, depending upon the ultimate resolution of those matters and depending upon the level of income for such period.
-For matters where a reserve has not been established and for which we believe a loss is reasonably possible, as well as for matters where a reserve has been recorded but for which an exposure to loss in excess of the amount accrued is reasonably possible, based on currently available information, we believe that such losses will not have a material effect on our consolidated statement of financial condition.
+In our opinion, based on currently available information, review with outside legal counsel, and consideration of amounts provided for in our consolidated financial statements with respect to these matters, including the matters described below, the ultimate resolution of these matters will not have a material adverse impact on our financial position.
+However, resolution of one or more of these matters may have a material effect on our results in any future period, depending upon the ultimate resolution of those matters and depending upon the level of income for such period.
+For matters where a reserve has not been established and for which we believe a loss is reasonably possible, as well as for matters where a reserve has been recorded but for which an exposure to loss in excess of the amount accrued is reasonably possible, based on currently available information, we believe that such losses will not have a material effect on our consolidated financial statements.